zprovenzale/CSC212SpookyMansion/README.md

 Remember that P4 will be due ***Due Date***: February 21, 2018.

-Remember that we will have P4 opening on that day, so don't save it until the last minute!
+Remember that we will have P5 opening on that day, so don't save it until the last minute!

-## Reflection (=20)

-As we will discuss in class, we will now be writing reflections for our programming assignments.
-This can be done in any software you like, provided you upload a PDF to moodle in addition to the zip file for the code.

-Your reflection should identify any partners you worked with in Lab

-I expect you to take notes as you do the assignment and turn in at least 10 bullet points for this reflection.
-They can be distributed across the two following categories as you wish.

-### Lessons Learned

-List things you learned or became more comfortable with with respect to data structures and Java.
-You may learn from the assignment directly, or perhaps from a particular Piazza post (even if it wasn't your question!)

-### Challenges Remaining

-List things that still challenge your understanding of data structures and Java.

 ### Rubric and Reflection (=15)